sg55kg/calculator/README.md

 # calculator

+Second Update 8/21:

+Got it 95% done!... but it's very easy to break it after one calculation.
+I'm going to go through and clean everything up so it doesn't have all of these bugs, and then it will be (functionally) done.
+Then I might go and give it a little more unique color theme in CSS instead of the basic iPhone calculator look that I originally went for.

 Update(8/21):

 The clear and delete buttons work, and the decimal button now works properly and can only be used once.
 I attempted to make the '%' button divide the current number by 100 like the iphone calculator, but so far no luck on that.
 There's still a ways to go, but I could see this getting finished in the next day or two if things go right.